cisum-labs/sing.whitepaper/cisum.whitepaper.md

 | `PoE` mining pool  | `poe.cisum`      | mine `xSTAR` credit NFT tokens with on-chain activities |

 ```
-Note: for off-chain PoE mining activities users will be airdropped with `xSTAR` credit tokens directly by the platform instead of going through the PoE smart contract for token issuance.
+Note: For off-chain PoE mining activities users will be airdropped with xSTAR credit tokens directly by the platform instead of going through the PoE smart contract for token issuance.
 ```

 # Note: